 Computer generated random numbers or random number tables are commonly employed for such tasks and these should be included in the sampling plan. - IIIA.3.3.2.2 Random sampling of items using random number tables may not be practical in all cases.
 In these instances, an alternate sampling plan shall be designed and documented to approach random selection.
 A practical solution involves a "black box" method, which refers to one that will prevent the sampler from consciously selecting a specific item from the population (e.g., all units are placed in a box and the samples for testing are selected without bias).
-Random sampling is discussed in the following references: - ASTM E105 "Standard Practice for Probability Sampling of Materials" - Guidelines on Representative Drug Sampling, ENFSI, 2009, "Chapter 4: Arbitrary Sampling", pages 9-10; www.enfsi.eu
+Random sampling is discussed in the following references: - ASTM E105 "Standard Practice for Probability Sampling of Materials"

+Guidelines on Sampling of Illicit Drugs for Qualitative Analysis, ENFSI, 2016, "Chapter 4: Arbitrary Sampling", pages 15-16; www.enfsi.eu